radian-software/utunes/README.md

 * The backend.
 This is a command-line utility written in Python, which provides very minimal search and editing features for your library in the style of Git's `git-rebase-todo` file.
-It does not run as a background daemon or server.
+It does not run as a background daemon or server, although it does start a daemon specifically to handle playing songs.
 * The frontend.
-This is an Emacs package which provides some simple functions to read and write text data between Emacs buffers and files on disk used by the backend.
+This is an Emacs package which provides some simple functions to read and write text data between Emacs buffers and the file descriptors of the backend.

 ### Installation